F-Fleron-G/F-Fleron-G/README.md

 ## About Me

 I am a Software Engineer dedicated to building real-world solutions through technology, creativity, and lifelong learning.
-Originally from Europe and now based in Berlin, my journey has taken me across multiple countries, cultures, and industries.
+Originally from Spain and now based in Berlin, my journey has taken me across multiple countries, cultures, and industries.

 My foundation in web and mobile development is enriched by a diverse background:
 I am a multilingual communicator (English, Spanish, French, Portuguese, German), an accomplished guitarist and composer, a visual artist working with acrylics and ink, a yoga practitioner, and an experienced world traveler.